dg1an3/eevorg/README.md

 The tezos ligo tutorial compares to fsharp programming.

-xmrig monero mining can earn what.
+xmrig monero mining is a fun experiment (thanks net chuck)

 **********